LinuxAtDuke/Intro-To-Linux/README.md

 4. Make a directory named Lastname_Firstname.
 5. List the permissions on this directory.
 6. Modify the permissions where others can enter the directory but not edit it's contents.
-7. Change inside of the directory.
+7. Change (move) into the directory.
 8. Create an empty file named foo.
 9. Copy this file to a new file named bar.
 10. Move this file to a new file named baz.